Large deviation principle in one-dimensional dynamics

 \subsection{Further results and comments}

 We characterize the rate function~$I$ in the Main Theorem as follows.
 For $\nu\in\mathcal M(f)$ denote by $h(\nu)$ the entropy of $\nu$, and define the \emph{Lyapunov exponent} $\lambda(\nu)$ of $\nu$ by $\lambda(\nu)= \int\log|Df|d\nu$.
-The \emph{free energy function $F \colon \cM \to [-\infty, + \infty)$} is defined by,
+The \emph{free energy function $F \colon \cM \to [-\infty, \infty)$} is defined by,

-Since the map~$f$ in the Main Theorem is topologically exact, it has no hyperbolic attracting periodic points and the empirical measures along periodic orbits are dense in the space of invariant measures (Lemma~\ref{l:periodic density}).
+Since the map~$f$ in the Main Theorem is topologically exact, it has the specification property.
+Then it has no hyperbolic attracting periodic point and empirical measures along periodic orbits are dense in the space of invariant measures \cite[Theorem~1]{Sig74}.
 Together with the upper semi-continuity of the Lyapunov exponent, this implies that for every~$\nu \in \cM(f)$ we have~$\lambda(\nu)\geq0$, see also \cite[Proposition~A.1]{Riv1204}.